itisusama/reusable-snippets/reusable-fetch.md

 Examples

+(You can, but you don't need to define if the header is an application/json)

 ```tsx
 const fetchVideosData = async () => {
         const video = await fetchAPI("http://localhost:5000/api/details/", setLoading, {headers: { Accept: "application/json" }})